TeamRaccoons/Unified-Wallet-Kit/README.md

 Used by Jupiter and Meteora.

+## Motives
+Why not just use the existing wallet adapters?
+- To bootstrap a dApp, we always find ourself doing the same thing over and over again, such as:
+  - notification when wallets are selected, connecting, connected, disconnected.
+  - auto reconnect to the last connected wallet
+  - mobile-first, responsive design
+  - themeing support
+  - Internationalization (i18n) support
+  - new user onboarding

 ## Philosophy
 - Set a sensible defaults
 - Lightweight, easy to adopt, fast to access
 - Extensible wallets, with a BYOW (Bring your own wallets) approach
 - Better onboarding experience for new users

 ## Core features
 - [x] Main esm bundle at 94Kb (~20Kb gzipped)